Abhilash-Chandran/vega_embed_flutter/README.md

 # VegaEmbed Options [WIP]

 Following vega-embed options are tested and are available as part of demo page.
-If you need further comprehensive options to be tested enabled please do raise and issue so that I can spend time on options which are necessary.
+If you need further comprehensive options to be tested or enabled please do raise and issue so that I can spend time on options which are necessary.

-For a detailed description of what each vega emabed options check this page. https://github.com/vega/vega-embed#options
+For a detailed description of what each vega embed options check this page. https://github.com/vega/vega-embed#options

 |  Embed Options   |      Working       |                                          Comments                                          |